jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (2) Before a regional council includes in a regional plan a rule requiring the adoption of the best practicable option to prevent or minimise any actual or likely adverse effect on the environment of any discharge of a contaminant, the regional council shall be satisfied that, having regard to—the inclusion of that rule in the plan is the most efficient and effective means of preventing or minimising those adverse effects on the environment.
-  (a) the nature of the discharge and the receiving environment; and (b) other alternatives, including a rule requiring the observance of minimum standards of quality of the environment,—
+  (a) the nature of the discharge and the receiving environment; and (b) other alternatives, including a rule requiring the observance of minimum standards of quality of the environment,— (3) Despite subsection (1), a regional council may include in a regional plan a rule that allows as a permitted activity a discharge described in subsection (1)﻿(a) or (b) that may allow the effects described in subsection (1)﻿(d), (f), or (g) if—
+  (a) the council is satisfied that those effects are already in the receiving waters; and (b) the rule includes standards for the permitted activity; and (c) the council is satisfied that those standards, or those standards in combination with any other provisions in the plan, will contribute to a reduction of those effects over a period of time—
+    (i) no greater than 10 years; and
+    (ii) commencing on the date that the rule becomes operative.

+### 71 Requirements for rules that control fishing
+(1) This section applies to rules that control fishing within the coastal marine area.
+(2) A regional council must not include a rule that controls fishing in a regional coastal plan unless— (a) the rule (a notified rule) is included in the proposed regional coastal plan when it is notified; or (b) the rule applies within an area to which a notified rule applies.
+(3) However, a regional council may, after a proposed regional coastal plan is notified, make minor adjustments to the boundaries of an area to which a rule that controls fishing applies.
+(4) If a regional council includes a rule that controls fishing in a regional coastal plan,— (a) the rule must not classify fishing as a controlled activity, a restricted discretionary activity, a discretionary activity, or a non-complying activity:
+  (b) the rule may classify fishing as a prohibited activity in an area:
+  (c) the rule may classify fishing as a permitted activity in an area only if it is an exception to a rule made under paragraph (b) that applies to the area.
+(5) See also clause 4B of Schedule 1, which—
+  (a) requires a regional council that intends to propose a rule that controls fishing in a regional coastal plan to complete an assessment of the impact of the proposed rule in accordance with section 32(2A); and
+  (b) restricts the notification of the proposed rule unless the Director-General of the Ministry for Primary Industries concurs with the rule.
+(6) This section applies despite section 77A.

 **Rules relating to discharge of greenhouse gases**